JvanKatwijk/qt-1090/README.md

 ![qt-1090 ](/screenshot-qt-1090.png?raw=true)

-Note that the current version is 0.6: while it is running, it is still an experimental version
+Note that the current version is 0.7: while it is running, it is still an experimental version.

 =============================================================================